tleonardi/scripts/README.md

 # seqimp2html
 Seqimp2html makes a folder with all QC plots from seqimp and an index.html file with links.

 Usage:

-    seqimp2html analysis_folder description.txt output_dir
+    seqimp2html <analysis_folder> <description.txt> <output_dir>
-	analysis folder: path to the analysis folder created by SequenceImp description.txt: description file submitted to SequenceImp
+	<analysis folder>: path to the analysis folder created by SequenceImp
+	<description.txt>: description file submitted to SequenceImp
-	output_dir: path to the directory where to save output
+	<output_dir>: path to the directory where to save output

 # seqimpSummarise
 SeqimpSummarise reads a SeqIMP description files and produces a properly formatted summary table of counts.
 Usage:

-    seqimpSummarise analysis_folder description.txt
+    seqimpSummarise <analysis_folder> <description.txt>
-	analysis folder: path to the analysis folder created by SequenceImp description.txt: description file submitted to SequenceImp
+	<analysis folder>: path to the analysis folder created by SequenceImp
+	<description.txt>: description file submitted to SequenceImp

 # dropbox